HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure-timezone.md

 ## Helm Chart Value

-By default, time zone of all containers in the Helm Chart would be in **UTC**.
+By default, time zone of all containers in the Helm-based DX deployment is in **UTC**.

 You can configure this by updating the `containerTimezone` field in the `deploy-values.yaml` file.